 - Attendance at and potential participation in the NIJ Saturday Session, "What Works and What Matters in Policing."

 - Participation in the IACP Research Advisory Committee meeting and the newly formed IACP research section.

 - Additional training opportunities provided around the LEADS Summer Session, held in and around Washington, DC.

 - Collaborative brainstorming events between LEADS Scholars, Academics, Civilians; NIJ science staff; RAND; the Police Executive Research Forum (PERF), and IACP.

 - Opportunities to present research and findings at law enforcement conferences and be published in practitioner-focused magazines and journals.

 - Participation in professional development activities hosted by the IACP.

 LEADS Scholars are encouraged to pursue projects that directly respond to the priority needs of their agency.
-While in the program and after the three year commitment, LEADS Scholars will have access to researchers and program staff to support these efforts.
-Additionally, LEADS Scholars will regularly be exposed to multiple federal resources and programs with relevance to your agency, including such entities as the Bureau of Justice Assistance (BJA) and the Office of Community Oriented Policing Services (COPS Office).
+This program does not include direct funding to support original research.
+However, LEADS Scholars will regularly be exposed to multiple federal resources and programs with relevance to your agency, including such entities as the Bureau of Justice Assistance (BJA) and the Office of Community Oriented Policing Services (COPS Office).